inikishev/torchzero/docs/source/FAQ.rst

 In the example above, :code:`model.encoder` will use a custom learning rate of 1e-2, and custom adam epsilon of 1e-5, while :code:`model.decoder` will stick to the default learning rate of 1e-3 and the default epsilon value.

 The catch is that when you specify a setting such as `eps`, it will be applied to ALL modules that have that setting, which may lead to unexpected behavior.
-For example, both :py:class:`tz.m.Adam` and :py:class:`tz.m.RandomizedFDM` have an `eps` parameter, which has completely different function and value range.
+For example, both :py:class:`tz.m.Adam<torchzero.modules.Adam>` and :py:class:`tz.m.RandomizedFDM<torchzero.modules.RandomizedFDM>` have an `eps` parameter, which has completely different function and value range.
 To avoid this, per-parameter settings can be specified for specific modules by using the `set_params` method:

 .. code:: python